helmogey/deep_reinforcment_learning_continuous-control/README.md

 ### Step 1: Activate the Environment
-If you haven't already, please follow the instructions in the DRLND GitHub repository to set up your Python environment.
+If you haven't already, please follow the instructions in the [DRLND GitHub repository] (https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
 These instructions can be found in README.md at the root of the repository.
 By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

 (For Windows users) The ML-Agents toolkit supports Windows 10.
 While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
 Furthermore, the ML-Agents toolkit has not been tested on a Windows VM such as Bootcamp or Parallels.

+### Step 2: Download the Unity Environment
+For this project, you will not need to install Unity - this is because we have already built the environment for you, and you can download it from one of the links below.
+You need only select the environment that matches your operating system:

+Linux: click here
+Mac OSX: click here
+Windows (32-bit): click here
+Windows (64-bit): click here